Kralja Tomislava 7

 Dubrovnik for Families

-Dubrovnik can be surprisingly good for families — especially if you balance the historic sightseeing with beaches, islands, and a few fun breaks in between.
+Dubrovnik can be surprisingly good for families — especially if you balance historic sightseeing with beaches, islands, and a few fun breaks between the “educational” parts.

 Lokrum Island is great for kids who need space to run around, while Lapad works well for slower afternoons by the sea.
 Shady promenades, swimming spots, and relaxed cafés make it one of the easiest areas in Dubrovnik to enjoy with children.